Doctrine of Territorial Nexus with Case Law

 Important and Major Decisions

 It was determined in A.H.
 Wadia v.
-Income Tax Commissioner (1948) that a major challenge to the extraterritoriality of implementation couldn’t be raised against a Legislative Act of Parliament on the basis of a legal validity challenge.
+Income Tax Commissioner (1948) that a major challenge to the extraterritoriality of implementation couldn’t be raised against a Legislative Act of Parliament based on a legal validity challenge.

 State of Bombay vs. RMDC, AIR 1957, SC